Viasat/shim-review/README.md

 like keyserver.ubuntu.com, and preferably have signatures that are reasonably well known in the Linux community.)

+Our PGP keys have been published to the PGP Global Directory at https://keyserver.pgp.com/ and can be found with an advanced search for "Email Address contains viasat.uk.com".

 -------------------------------------------------------------------------------
 ### Who is the secondary contact for security updates, etc.?
 -------------------------------------------------------------------------------